Medical Billing Services in New York

 Western New York: Buffalo & Rochester

-Western New York's healthcare market is anchored by Kaleida Health and Rochester Regional Health, with a payer landscape dominated by Excellus BlueCross BlueShield rather than the NYC-centric plans.
+Western New York's healthcare market is anchored by Kaleida Health and Rochester Regional Health, with a payer mix dominated by Excellus BlueCross BlueShield rather than the NYC-centric plans.
 The region sees cross-border patients from Canada seeking specialty care and elective procedures not readily available through the Canadian healthcare system.

 Practices in Western NY navigate a distinctly different payer mix than their NYC counterparts, with lower reimbursement rates but also lower overhead costs.